 The decision to send a child to nursery is not one that parents take lightly.
-There are undeniably many benefits to nursery but only if a child is ready and knowing whether or not your child is ready can be difficult to establish.
+There are undeniably many benefits to nurseries and child care centers, but only if a child is ready and knowing whether or not your child is ready can be difficult to establish.
 A childcare provider in Kew has put together the following information to help parents decide if it’s the right time to send their little one to nursery.

 How does your child react when you leave them with another caregiver?
 Do they cling to you and cry, or do they tootle off confidently and wave you off at the door?
 It’s important that your child is comfortable being left with another supervisor for extended periods of time, otherwise they will struggle at nursery, especially in the early days.
 Practise as often as you can, even if they are just being left with another family member, starting off with small periods of separation and building it up.
 They need to feel confident that you will always come back.